mrkev/contracts.coffee/documentation/contracts/index.markdown

 o = { a: 42 }
 {% endhighlight %}

-The a property must abide by the `Num` or the `Str` contract.
-Note that since higher-order contracts like function and object have deferred checking they cannot be used with the `or` contract.
-Or to be more precise only *one* higher-order contract can be used with `or`.
+Here, the `a` property must pass either the `Num` or `Str` contract.
+Note that since contracts like function and object have deferred checking, they cannot be used with the `or` contract.
+Or to be more precise only *one* function/object contract can be used with `or`.
 So you could have `Num or (Num) -> Num` but not `((Num) -> Num) or ((Str) -> Str)`.
-If you combine first-order and higher-order contracts with `or` all the first-order contracts will be checked first and then the higher-order contract will be applied.
+If you combine normal contracts and function/object contracts with `or` all the normal contracts will be checked first and then the function/object contract will be applied.

 The `and` contract: